laravel/docs/horizon.md

 ## Installation

 > **Warning**
 > Laravel Horizon requires that you use [Redis](https://redis.io) to power your queue.
 Therefore, you should ensure that your queue connection is set to `redis` in your application's `config/queue.php` configuration file.
+And Horizon does not support Redis Cluster very well.

 You may install Horizon into your project using the Composer package manager: